lammich/isabelle_llvm/index.md

   * To re-check the proofs: Working installation of [Isabelle/HOL](https://isabelle.in.tum.de) with the [Archive of Formal Proofs](https://www.isa-afp.org) installed as as described on [https://www.isa-afp.org/using.shtml](https://www.isa-afp.org/using.shtml).
-    We require version = Isabelle-2019, which, at the time of writing, is the current version.
+    We require version = Isabelle-2021, which, at the time of writing, is the current version.
+  * To run the regression tests: [Valgrind](https://www.valgrind.org/) version >= 3.0.0

 ## Compiling and running benchmarks
   To compile and run the benchmarks